-Let us do-10:
+Let us do-10: Connection between crop and soil

 Can you identify any connection between crops and soil?
 Make group with four or five students study the Atlas and other books in your school library.
-Make list of soils and crops growing in those soils in our state.
+Make list of soils and crops growing in those soils in our State.